pepe9876/pdsnd_github/README.md

 * Washington
 * New York City

-It allows fo filter for months and days if needed and returns statistical numbers, such as **average rental time**.
+It allows fo filter for months and days, if needed and returns statistics, such as **most popular stations** or **average trip durations**.

 ### Files used
 * chicago.csv